Malaria: Causes, prevention and treatment

 What is Malaria?

 Malaria is a very serious disease, killing thousands each year.
 It is caused by a parasite carried and transmitted by the female anopheles mosquito.
-If an infected mosquito bites you, parasites are transmitted into your bloodstream.
+If an infected mosquito bites you, parasites are transmitted into your bloodstream causing a potentially life-threatening parasitic infection.

 Once you’ve been bitten, the parasites travel to your liver.
 When they mature, they leave the liver and infect your red blood cells.
 This is when people typically develop malaria symptoms.